BigMurph619/Emerald-Monomon/readme.md

 No HM Moves on your primary Pokemon.
 You may use HM moves during double battles with your second Pokemon.

-You are not allowed to pure setup for boss fights not including; X defense, X accuracy, Guard Spec

 You can only enter a dungeon once with your primary Pokemon unless the story requires a revisit.
 You may not use healing stations in Dungeons.
 You must clear (Game progression without leaving to heal) Dungeons before exiting (Beat All Trainers in Gyms including Dojo, clear needed game progress elsewhere).